asoul-sig/asouldocs/docs/en-US/howto/use-extensions.md

 Every _**ASoulDocs**_ server comes with some builtin extensions, it's just few edits away to use them!

-## Plausbile
+## Plausible

-The Plausbile extension integrates with https://plausible.io/, it is disabled by default.
+The Plausible extension integrates with https://plausible.io/, it is disabled by default.
 Use the following configuration to enable it:

 ```ini
 [extension.plausible]